shrutijpalaskar/minimal-mistakes/index.md

     </tr>
     <tr>
         <td valign="top"><strong>[Sep 2018]</strong></td>
-        <td>Very happy to be a part of the <a href="https://sites.google.com/view/yfrsw2018/home">Young Female Researchers in Speech, Science and Technology Workshop</a> at Interspeech 2018 as a PhD student panelist</td>
+        <td>Very happy to be a part of the <a href="https://sites.google.com/view/yfrsw2018/home">Young Female Researchers in Speech, Science and Technology Workshop</a> at Interspeech 2018 as a <b>PhD student panelist</b></td>
     </tr>
     <tr>
         <td valign="top"><strong>[Sep 2018]</strong></td>